Scofield-Idehen/stacks.js/docs/how-to-guides/how-to-integrate-stacking.md

 At this point, your app shows Stacking details.
 If Stacking will be executed and the user has enough funds, the user should be asked to provide input for the amount of microstacks to lockup and a Bitcoin address to receive the pay out rewards.

-With this input, and the data from previous steps, we can determine the eligibility for the next reward cycle:
+With this input and the data from previous steps, we can determine the eligibility for the next reward cycle:

 ```js
 // user supplied parameters